 MW: What changed was the NRA.
-In 1991, former Chief Justice Warren Berger said that the idea that the Second Amendment recognizes an individual right to gun ownership was "a fraud" on the public.
-That was the consensus, that was the conventional wisdom.
+In 1991, former Chief Justice Warren Burger said that the idea that the Second Amendment recognizes an individual right to gun ownership was "a fraud" on the public.
+That was the consensus, that was the conventional wisdom.*

 "Those who want more guns and fewer restrictions realized they could gain some higher ground if they claimed the Constitution."

 The NRA has been around for a long time.
 It used to be an organization that focused on hunters and on training.
 In 1977, at the NRA's annual meeting, activists pushed out the leadership and installed new leaders who were very intense, very dogmatic, and very focused on the Second Amendment as their cause.
 It was called the "Revolt at Cincinnati."
 From there, the NRA and its allies waged a 30-year legal campaign to change the way the courts and the country saw the Second Amendment.
 And they started with scholarship.
 They supported a lot of scholars and law professors.
 They elected politicians.
 They changed the positions of agencies of government.
 They got the Justice Department to reverse its position on what the amendment meant.
 And then and only then did they go to court.
 So by the time the Supreme Court ruled, it sort of felt like a ripe apple from the tree.

 They also moved public opinion.
 Now it's a pretty widely held view that it's an individual right.
 It's funny, I was just on a panel with Alan Gura, who argued the Heller case.
 And, you know, I gave him credit for being part of a really significant effort that changed the way we see the Constitution.
 What's funny is that he and other gun rights people deny it!
 They say, "No, this is what everyone thought all along, for 200-plus years."